spatie/laravel-webhook-client/README.md

             'webhook_profile' => \Spatie\WebhookClient\WebhookProfile\ProcessEverythingWebhookProfile::class,

             /*
-             * The classname of the model to be used to store call.
-The class should be equal
-             * or extend Spatie\WebhookClient\Models\WebhookCall.
+             * One of configured webhook storage name.
              */
-            'webhook_model' => \Spatie\WebhookClient\Models\WebhookCall::class,
+            'webhook_storage' => 'eloquent',

             /*
              * The class name of the job that will process the webhook request.